 Overview

 Dataset ID WP8_3

 Dataset Title Key Exploitable Results Dataset

 Work Package WP8

 Task / Deliverable T8.6

 Partner(s) All

 Data Type Primary data collected by ENG during the OPTIMAI project activities

 Format xls/docx

 Details

 Description A list of key exploitable results of the OPTIMAI project.
 All the data are stored in the Project Nextcloud repository and all the partners have access to it.

 Data Size < 10 MB

 Status Established

 Use in OPTIMAI To identify and prioritise the main interesting results of the project for exploitation purposes.

-Use beyond OPTIMAI N/A

-Open Data

-Is the data open?
-Yes, partially

-Explanation The dataset will be used internally but the relevant information will be inserted in the corresponding deliverables.

-Storage location OPTIMAI Nextcloud repository

-Who The lead beneficiary is ENG.
+Use beyond OPTIMAI N/A Open Data Is the data open?
+Yes, partially Explanation The dataset will be used internally but the relevant information will be inserted in the corresponding deliverables.
+Storage location OPTIMAI Nextcloud repository Who The lead beneficiary is ENG.
 However, all the partners are eligible to amend and extend the existing data.

-Metadata N/A

-How Through the OPTIMAI Nextcloud repository.
+Metadata N/A How Through the OPTIMAI Nextcloud repository.
 Increase data re-use The relevant information will be included in the public deliverable which will be made available on the project website.
-Ethics and Data Protection Personal Data No payable details and favorable at property i ci sonai bata No personal details are foreseen at present.
+Ethics and Data Protection Personal Data No personal details are foreseen at present.
+Security Requirements Access is provided after logging in to the Nextcloud repository.